GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ## Verify info rate limiter
 ### Description
-This is the rate-limit for verifying the user's information against our external vendors.
+This is the rate limit for verifying the user's information against our external vendors.
 It is referred to in code via `:idv_resolution` and the `RateLimiter` class.